MacareuxDigital/ansible-c5-ma/README.md

 ## Virtualhost Setting

-- **[vhost_domain]** : The domain names to set。
+- **[vhost_domain]** : The domain names to set.
+It will add www subdomain.

-  `- vhost_domain: "www.example.com"`
+  `- vhost_domain: "example.com"`

 - **[vhost_docroot]** : Set the web document root path

   `- vhost_docroot: "/var/www/vhosts/"`

-  With the setting above, it will set `www.example.com` as virtual host, and the document root of that domain will be "/var/www/vhosts/www.example.com"
+  With the setting above, it will set `example.com` & `www.example.com` as virtual host, and the document root of that domain will be "/var/www/vhosts/example.com"

 ## DB Environment

-Choose your DB environment(mariadb / mariadb-client / mysql / mysql-client / none )
+Choose your DB environment (mariadb / mariadb-client / mysql / mysql-client / none )

+This script **MAY NOT** be able to install MySQL **UNLESS** it's Amazon Linux.
+I have **NOT TESTED** yet for mariadb-client option.

     - mariadb: Install MariaDB Server & Client
     - mariadb-client: Install MariaDB Client
     - mysql: Install MySQL Server & Client